UKGameshows.com

-UKGameshows.com is a website dedicated to British game shows.
-The site currently provides information on more than 1,500 British game show formats from 1938 to the present day, over 500 mini-biographies of hosts, along with numerous other background articles.
+UKGameshows.com was a website dedicated to British game shows.
+The site provided information on more than 1,500 British game show formats from 1938 to 2025, over 500 mini-biographies of hosts, along with numerous other background articles.

-The site hosts over 5,000 articles, including a weekly news and reviews column "Weaver's Week", written by Iain Weaver, which launched in 2001.
+The site hosted over 5,000 articles, including a weekly news and reviews column "Weaver's Week", written by Iain Weaver, which launched in 2001.

 History

 The UKGameshows.com website was originally called The UK Game Show Page, a small section of game show fan Chris M. Dickson's personal website.
 This was set up in 1996 as a spin-off from his popular email discussion list, ukgs-l (since succeeded by a Yahoo Groups list).
 The page consisted of rules sheets for some game shows of the time, as well as "Chris Compares" programme reviews and various links of interest.

 From October 1998, game show consultant and puzzle writer David J. Bodycombe co-founded with Dickson a fuller version of the site, using a list compiled by TV fan Jez Rogers as a basis.
 The site was updated manually using standard FrontPage software.

-With the explosion in the popularity of game shows, and rapid increase in the number of British digital TV channels, the site was relaunched using MediaWiki software in 2004 so that volunteer editors could keep the database up-to-date.
+With the explosion in the popularity of game shows and the rapid increase in the number of British digital TV channels, the site was relaunched using MediaWiki software in 2004 so that volunteer editors could keep the database up-to-date.

+Since August 2025, the website's servers have gone offline.
+According to its affiliated sister site Bother's Bar, which jointly does the site's Poll of the Year, the site went down due to traffic bombing.
+There is currently no timeline for the site to return, although it is apparently being worked on.

 Scope

-The site covers game shows made in the United Kingdom.
-Imported programmes are not included unless they have significant UK input, such as the Eurovision Song Contest.
-The site's definition of "game show" is wide-ranging, taking in such diverse styles as pre-school observation games (e.g. The Shiny Show), traditional quizzes and panel games, reality television, and talent shows such as New Faces and Opportunity Knocks.
-Regional shows (including those made in languages other than English) are included, though typically in less detail than those broadcast nationwide.
-The oldest television programme featured is Spelling Bee from 1938, which is believed to be the world's first television game show, and the oldest radio programme featured is What's Wrong With This? from 1925.
+The site covered game shows made in the United Kingdom.
+Imported programmes were not included unless they have significant UK input, such as the Eurovision Song Contest.
+The site's definition of "game show" was wide-ranging, taking in such diverse styles as pre-school observation games (e.g. The Shiny Show), traditional quizzes and panel games, reality television, and talent shows such as New Faces and Opportunity Knocks.
+Regional shows (including those made in languages other than English) were included, though typically in less detail than those broadcast nationwide.
+The oldest television programme featured wasSpelling Bee from 1938, which is believed to be the world's first television game show, and the oldest radio programme featured was What's Wrong With This? from 1925.

-Traditionally the site has included only television shows, but this has now changed and a number of the more notable radio shows are included as well.
+Traditionally the site had included only television shows, but this changed and a number of the more notable radio shows are included as well.

 In August 2009, the Reading University Student Television production Accumulate! was the subject of the site's 3000th article, thereby becoming the first webcast game show to be featured.

-UKGameshows Greatest Game Shows

-This is their top 100 most popular gameshows based on popularity.